A history of Russian crises redux

 Already weakened by the onset of stagnation that set in in 2013 when economic growth fell to zero despite $100 oil, November 2014 brought yet another collapse in oil prices as the Kingdom of Saudi Arabia tried to kill the burgeoning US shale oil business by flooding the market with crude.

 The ruble crashed again, dropping by more than half as the exchange rate blew out from around RUB35 to the dollar to touch on RUB80, before falling back to around RUB65-RUB70 to the dollar where it has remained until recently.
-The larger fall in the ruble’s value in this crisis was due to the fact that as part of the CBR’s response to the 2008 crisis the central bank had freed the ruble and ended its trading corridor thus allowing the currency to absorb most of the oil price collapse shock.
+The larger fall in the ruble’s value in this crisis was due to the fact that as part of the CBR’s response to the 2008 crisis the central bank had freed the ruble and ended its trading corridor, thus allowing the currency to absorb most of the oil price collapse shock.

 Inflation spiked but only rose to 10%, although food prices increased by half.
 With years of experience under its belt the Kremlin support package meant that no one lost their jobs and unemployment rose very modestly from 5.2% in 2014 to 5.6% the next year.

-Like in 1998, the 2014 crisis had some beneficial effects, mainly it goaded the government into making some of the long-missing deep structural reforms Russia has so long needed.
-In particular the Ministry of Finance was totally revamped and the now Prime Minister Mikhail Mishustin, who ran the tax service then, replaced the IT system and vigorously shut down long running tax scams.
-The tax-take increased by 20%, although the tax burden only went up by 2pp in the same period in an extraordinarily successful reform.
+Like in 1998, the 2014 crisis had some beneficial effects: mainly it goaded the government into making some of the long-missing deep structural reforms Russia has so long needed.
+In particular, the Ministry of Finance was totally revamped and the now Prime Minister Mikhail Mishustin, who ran the tax service then, replaced the IT system and vigorously shut down long-running tax scams.
+The tax take increased by 20%, although the tax burden only went up by 2pp in the same period in an extraordinarily successful reform.

 • 2020 crash

-The 2020 crash was dramatic but relatively short lived and the bounce back was extremely fast: while the double whammy of an oil price shock in March following Russia’s decision to pull out of the OPEC+ deal quickly followed by the start of the coronavirus (COVID-19) pandemic hit the economy hard, it did relatively little damage.
+The 2020 crash was dramatic but relatively short-lived and the bounce-back was extremely fast: while the double whammy of an oil price shock in March following Russia’s decision to pull out of the OPEC+ deal quickly followed by the start of the coronavirus (COVID-19) pandemic hit the economy hard, it did relatively little damage.
 As soon as the vaccines started to appear at the end of the same year the economy quickly rallied.

-The Russian economy started 2020 in spectacular shape.
+The Russian economy started 2020 in spectacularly good shape.
 Inflation was a mere 2.4% and fell to a post-Soviet low of 2.3% in February.
-Unemployment was also at all time lows of 4.7% in January 2020.
-The ruble/dollar exchange rate was a strong RUB63 the same month, a big improvement from the RUB75.5 it started 2019 and looked like it would strengthen further.
+Unemployment was also at an all-time low of 4.7% in January 2020.
+The ruble/dollar exchange rate was a strong RUB63 the same month, a big improvement from the RUB75.5 it started 2019 with, and looked like it would strengthen further.

 The tragedy of the current crisis is if Putin had not moved against Ukraine Russia should have been enjoying a boom this year – a resumption of the boom that was already clearly underway at the start of 2020 before the multiple shocks hit the economy.

-Growth was gathering pace through out 2019 as the economy finally emerged from a four-year long recession caused by the 2014 crisis and both banks and companies started earning healthy profits.
-2020 was on course to be a good year, but got side-tracked by the
+Growth was gathering pace throughout 2019 as the economy finally emerged from a four-year long recession caused by the 2014 crisis, and both banks and companies started earning healthy profits.
+2020 was on course to be a good year, but got side-tracked by the coronacrisis.

-However, inflation started to rise immediately climbing to 4.8% in December 2020 and carried on climbing throughout 2021 until it reached 8.7% now.
-Unemployment rose too to peak at 6.4% in August 2020, but as the economy began to pick up in the third quarter of that year it started to fall again as Russians were let out of their apartments and went back to work.
-By July 2021 it had fallen to 4.5% below the pre-crisis rate.
+However, inflation started to rise immediately, climbing to 4.8% in December 2020, and carried on increasing throughout 2021 until it reached the current 8.7%.
+Unemployment rose too, to peak at 6.4% in August 2020, but as the economy began to pick up in the third quarter of that year it started to fall again as Russians were let out of their apartments and went back to work.
+By July 2021 it had fallen to 4.5%, below the pre-crisis rate.

-And the ruble weakened after the oil shock and pandemic appeared falling to RUB79 by October 2020, before strengthening again in the last months of the year to start 2021 at RUB76.2.
+And the ruble weakened after the oil shock and pandemic appeared, falling to RUB79 by October 2020, before strengthening again in the last months of the year to start 2021 at RUB76.2.
 These fluctuations were painful, but not extreme.
-The currency continued to strengthen though out 2021 rising to RUB70.7 in October as the economy continued to improve but that the end of that month a new dynamic appeared with the first reports in the Washington Post of Russia’s military build up on the Ukrainian border.
+The currency continued to strengthen throughout 2021, rising to RUB70.7 in October as the economy continued to improve but that the end of that month a new dynamic appeared, with the first reports in the Washington Post of Russia’s military build-up on the Ukrainian border.

-Thanks to the so-called budget rule the ruble has long since largely disengaged from the oil price (which as rising throughout 2021) but has become extremely sensitive to geopolitical tensions.
-By the end of November 2021 the ruble was trading at RUB74.7 then weakened again to RUB78 in January just before the first Geneva round of diplomatic meetings started between the Kremlin and the US over the growing Ukraine crisis.
+Thanks to the so-called budget rule, the ruble has long since largely disengaged from the oil price (which was rising throughout 2021) but has become extremely sensitive to geopolitical tensions.
+By the end of November 2021 the ruble was trading at RUB74.7, then weakened again to RUB78 in January just before the first Geneva round of diplomatic meetings started between the Kremlin and the US over the growing Ukraine crisis.
 It jumped again to RUB84 following Putin’s decision to recognise the breakaway republics of Donetsk and Luhansk on February 21.
 It crashed to RUB108 to the dollar on news of the invasion of Ukraine but is currently in the high 90s against the dollar, as tensions remain sky high.

 • 2022 crash

-In this crash the ruble has lost 30% of its value in just the last few days putting this crisis on a par with earlier crises but not quite as bad as in 2014.
-That is due to the huge reserves the central bank has built up and also the much greater confidence in the regulator; in 2014 CBR governor Elvira Nabiullina was seen as green and untested, but today she is seen as a titan amongst central bankers and the “most conservative governor in the world.”
+In this crash the ruble has lost 30% of its value in just the last few days, putting this crisis on a par with earlier crises but not quite as bad as in 2014.
+That is due to the huge reserves the central bank has built up and also the much greater confidence in the regulator; in 2014 CBR Governor Elvira Nabiullina was seen as green and untested, but today she is seen as a titan amongst central bankers and the “most conservative governor in the world.”

 The impact on unemployment is likely to be very small.
 Joblessness spiked in 2020 due to the lockdown as people literally couldn't go to work, but it rapidly recovered as the coronavirus (COVID-19) restrictions came off in the autumn of that year.
 Currently unemployment is back at its post-Soviet lows of 4.3% as of December 2021.
 How far it rises from here will depend on the severity of the recession that will almost certainly begin now.